-set admin name name str unset admin name

-The login name (name_str) of the root user for the security device.
+Example: The following command restricts management to a single host with IPv6 address 3ffe:7777::1 set admin manager-ip 3ffe:7777::1 set admin name name\str unset admin name name The login name (name\str) of the root user for the security device.
 The maximum length of the name is 31 characters, including all symbols except?.

 The name is case-sensitive.